 How to Create a New Variable

-- Right click on the Variables folder in the Available Objects window and select New.
+Click on the Show Document Objects tab in the right most panel and select Add Variable.
 This opens up the Variable Editor.

 You can use created variables in a formula or within the report in exactly the same way as you use other report objects.
 They will appear in the Variables folder within the Available Objects window.

-- To delete a variable, right click on the variable and select Delete.
+To delete a variable, select Delete.
 This will permanently delete the variable.

-- To create a copy of a variable, right click on the variable and select Duplicate.
+To create a copy of a variable, select Duplicate.
 The copy can be edited and adjusted as needed.

 This is useful when similar variables need to be created many times (very helpful for flattening data).